Test Flexible Policy Continues

 - No preference is given for Early Action candidates.
 Students who are not able to submit documents in Early Action can continue to apply up to the Feb.
 1 deadline.

 We are aware that transcripts will include variable teaching modalities in the 2019-2020 and 2020-2021 academic years.
 Students will not be disadvantaged if they received pass/fail or credit/no credit or other COVID-related grades during the 2019-2020 and 2020-2021 academic years.
 Each academic record will be reviewed for curriculum selected, academic rigor, and academic performance within the context of all courses where grades are available and coursework pursued.

-Given the disruptions caused by COVID, we know that student/teacher relationships may have been impacted, making it more difficult for students to acquire teacher recommendations.
-We still encourage students to submit a letter of recommendation from a core academic teacher (math, English, science, social science, and foreign language), preferably one who instructed the student within the prior 12 months.
-However, the teacher recommendation may come from someone other than a teacher (not a parent/guardian, grandparent, sibling or other relative) who can speak directly to the student’s academic aptitude, potential, and performance in the classroom.
-This might include a community based organization educator or academic support program professional.
+We encourage students to submit a letter of recommendation from a core academic teacher (math, English, science, social science, and foreign language), preferably one who instructed the student within the prior 12 months.
+However, the teacher recommendation may come from someone other than a teacher (not a parent/guardian, grandparent, sibling, or other relative) who can speak directly to the student’s academic aptitude, potential, and performance in the classroom.
+This might include a community-based organization educator or academic support program professional.

 College is one of the biggest investments a student and their family will ever make.
 Whether it’s scholarships, grants, or connecting students to federal aid, the University of Michigan has numerous resources and ways to help eligible students and their families pay for college.
 For Michigan residents, the Go Blue Guarantee is our commitment to keeping a world-class education affordable and accessible for students pursuing undergraduate study on our Ann Arbor campus.
 We also make a significant commitment to nonresident students through scholarships and grants.